daney41/AI-Assignment/README.md

     conda env create -f environment.yml

+This way, PyTorch without GPU will be installed.
+If you have a GPU and want a GPU version, follow [these instructions](https://pytorch.org/get-started/locally/).

 ### Running

     python dqn_cartpole.py

-With the default hyper-params it should start learning at about 13k frames and it should reach R100 of 195 at about 33k.
+With the default hyper-params it should start learning at about 13k frames and it should reach R100 of 195 at about 40k.

+The hyper-parameters are hard-coded to make it easier to follow, but they should be moved to a config file.